NCBI-Hackathons/EmbeddeDocker/README.md

 # SimpleVariantCaller
 Simply embedding multiple docker containers in a Jupyter Notebook to create a standalone variant calliing pipeline.
 # Installation
+You will need to download:
+Python 3.6
+Docker
+Jupyter notebook via pip

 # Usage
 [how will a user run this - sample code]